steebchen/prisma-client-go/docs/reference/03-filters.md

 ### Or

-If you want to negate a query, you can use NOT.
+If you want to negate a query, you can use `Or`.

 The following query queries for all posts where either their title equals "123" OR their description equals "456":